 Avoiding your individual triggers, when it’s possible, can help reduce the risk of an asthma attack.

-Also, the reasons for breathlessness can vary and in adults, especially older adults, it can be more difficult to tell the difference between asthma and other conditions that cause similar symptoms such as pneumonia, heart disease, obesity, a panic attack, and chronic obstructive pulmonary disease (COPD).
+Also, the reasons for breathlessness can vary and in adults, especially older adults, it can be more difficult to tell the difference between asthma and other conditions that cause similar symptoms, such as heart disease or pneumonia.

-If you are having symptoms the GP may prescribe you asthma medicines before a diagnosis is confirmed to help you stay well.
-But they will still need to arrange tests to confirm asthma at a later date.
+But if you are having symptoms, the GP may prescribe you asthma medicines before a diagnosis is confirmed to help you stay well.
+They will still need to arrange tests to confirm asthma at a later date.

-Depending on the results, your GP may need to investigate other possible causes for your symptoms.
-If it’s unlikely you have asthma, you may be referred to a specialist.
+If the results show it's unlikely you have asthma, your GP may need to investigate other possible causes for your symptoms.

 If at any point during the trial of treatment your symptoms get worse, contact your GP or asthma nurse immediately.